val-town/codemirror-ts/README.md

 but this time wrapping it in `Comlink.expose`, and, importantly, setting the third parameter of `createDefaultMapFromCDN` to false.

-The third option is whether to cache files: it uses `localStorage` to power that cache, and Web Workers don't support `localStorage`.
+The third option in `createDefaultMapFromCDN` is whether to cache files: it uses `localStorage` to power that cache, and Web Workers don't support `localStorage`.
+You can [implement](https://github.com/microsoft/TypeScript-Website/blob/v2/packages/typescript-vfs/src/index.ts#L368) your own `storer` instead.

+There is an optional fifth option in `createDefaultMapFromCDN` to pass in `lzstring` to compress files that as well.
+You can follow [this example](https://github.com/microsoft/TypeScript-Website/blob/v2/packages/sandbox/src/index.ts#L8) and add a `lzstring.min.js` file to your codebase if you want.

 2. Initialize the worker